SherG/sherrieg/content/blog/rites-of-fall/index.md

 With the Thanksgiving holiday coming up, I have so many things to be grateful for.
 This will really be a special Thanksgiving.

 Like you, I'm also thinking of those less fortunate.
+Getting ready for winter can be expensive.
+Firewood is now $460/cord.
+Other forms of heat have gone up significantly as well.
+Snow tires with installation and studs are over $500.

-Significant spikes in heating bills will be hitting the elderly hard, for example.
+* Significant spikes in heating bills will be hitting the elderly hard, for example.
 Here in New Hampshire we have a program called "Neighbor Helping Neighbor" where you can contribute to others' energy bills.
 (You can even do this when paying your electric bill.)

-Temperatures can get as low as -19F (-28C) in winter here, so coats and winter clothing are in demand too.
+* Temperatures can get as low as -19F (-28C) in winter here, so donations of coats and winter clothing are in demand too.
 There are coat drives currently set up at some grocery stores.
-There are some individuals who endure homelessness in the state during winter.
+* There are some individuals who endure homelessness in the state during winter.
 They manage somehow to live in their freezing vehicles.

 I hope you're enjoying the seasonal changes in your neck of the woods, that you are secure and thriving, and that your community is able to meet the winter needs of all its members.